“Keeping an active mind

 a sense of humor.”

-I’ve always been a sucker for a man or woman with a sense of humor.
+I’ve always been a sucker for anyone with a sense of humor.

 In my teens I was a huge fan of sitcoms, musical comedies, and comedians such as Steve Martin, David Steinberg, Jonathan Winters, Robin Williams, The Smothers Brothers, Carol Burnett, Flip Wilson, Dick Cavett, Don Rickles, Robert Klein, Albert Brooks, Dudley Moore, Soupy Sales, Steve Allen, Rich Little, Johnny Carson, and Woody Allan just to mention a few.